 1. What is the best design for a medical resume?

-If you have work experience in a medical field, the best design is chronological.
+If you have work experience in the medical field, the best design is chronological.
 List work history in reverse chronological format, with the most recent job first, to illustrate your progression in the medical field.
 If you have little work experience or are just starting out, a functional resume design is a better choice as it allows you to focus on skills and abilities that are applicable to a medical job.
 Reviewing a medical resume sample for each design will help you create the resume that is best for you.

 2. How do you list references on a medical resume?